chaijs/chai-as-promised/README.md

 return promise.should.eventually.deep.equal("foo");
 return promise.should.become("foo"); // same as `.eventually.deep.equal`
 return promise.should.be.rejected;
-return promise.should.be.rejected.with(Error); // other variants of Chai's `throw` assertion work too.
+return promise.should.be.rejectedWith(Error); // other variants of Chai's `throw` assertion work too.
 ```

 ### `assert` Interface